HeartValveLab/CalciumAnalysis/PhaseMatching/README.md

         4. Session settings allows you to easily rerun code in a script
     2. Click `Save`

+### Running script
+1. Clone this repository
+2. Open in MATLAB and add folder to path
+3. Adjust input parameters as required
+4. `Run` the script

+## Extra information for developers

 ### Creating standalone application
 1. In the GUI click on `Share` then `Standalone Desktop App`
 2. Select `Runtime included in package`